tillmzw/cos/content/posts/32-van-richten.md

 The party decides to return to {{% mdref Vallaki %}} and topple the Strahd-friendly {{% mdref fiona-wachter "Lady Wachter" %}}.

-They meet up with the old Burgomaster and convince him that a well place speech will help him return to power.
+They meet up with the old Burgomaster - {{% mdref vargas-vallakovich %}} - and convince him that a well place speech will help him return to power.

 To gather information they sneak into Lady Wachters cellar.

-There they are surrounded and attacked by skeletons.
+They manage to sneak into the cellar without being noticed, but once they enter the first room, they are surrounded and attacked by skeletons.